 Kim’s debut album ‘Make Believe’ was released end of 2016, receiving a glowing review from London Jazz News.
-Following an album launch event at The Queen’s Hotel Cheltenham, Kim and her band are currently performing a series of album tour dates across the UK and overseas including Cheltenham Jazz Festival, Bristol Jazz Festival and a London debut at The Pheasantry Chelsea.
+Following an album launch event at The Queen’s Hotel Cheltenham, Kim and her band are currently performing a series of album tour dates across the UK and overseas including Cheltenham Jazz Festival, Bristol Jazz & Blues Festival and a London debut at The Pheasantry Chelsea.
 Music from the album has been featured on BBC Radio 2 Clare Teal’s show in August 2017.

-Kim has performed alongside some of the UK’s finest jazz musicians including Dave Newton (piano), Clive Morton (double bass), Alex Steele (piano), Remi Harris (guitar), Andy Sheppard (saxophone) with regular band personnel including incredible musicians Lee Jones (guitar), Tom Clarke-Hill (double bass), Rory McInroy (piano) and Chris Cobbson (guitar).
+Kim has performed alongside some of the UK’s finest jazz musicians including Dave Newton (piano), Clive Morton (double bass), Alex Steele (piano), Remi Harris (guitar), Andy Sheppard (saxophone) with regular band personnel including highly acclaimed musicians Lee Jones (guitar), Tom Clarke-Hill (double bass), Rory McInroy (piano) and Chris Cobbson (guitar).
 Kim recently collaborated with US guitarist B.D.
 Lenz and his band during their 2017 UK album tour.

 Kim started playing saxophone at age 9 and achieved Grade 8 practical and theory of music with distinction by age 14.

 She studied Expressive Arts at St Paul’s & St Mary’s College in Cheltenham where she was awarded a First Class Honours for her original musical composition for saxophone, clarinet, Peruvian pipes and percussion.